VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 ========================================

-If you have a detection .csv file for corresponding imagery, and want to train a better (deep) model for the data, you can first correct any mistakes (either in miss classifications, or grossly incorrect boxes) in the annotation GUI.
+If you have a detection .csv file for corresponding imagery, and want to train a better (deep) model for the data, you can first correct any mistakes (either mis-classifications, or grossly incorrect boxes) in the annotation GUI.
 To do this, set a detection threshold you want to annotate at, do not change it, and make the boxes as perfect as possible at this threshold.
 Export a new detection csv (File->Export Tracks) after correcting as many boxes as you can.